 What are the skills and qualities required to become a/an Agricultural Technician?

-Time management: As an agricultural technician, one should be skilled in managing one's time as well as of others.
+Time Management: An agricultural technician should be skilled in managing one's time as well as of others.
 In agricultural technology, there are times when the work pressure is high and they’re required to complete more work in less time, in such cases good time management helps.

-Reading skills: Agricultural technicians are required to prepare reports on the basis of research and analysis that they make on different specimens of crops and plants and hence are required to be proficient in understanding written sentences and paragraphs in work-related documents.
+Reading Skills: A career as agricultural technicians are required to prepare reports on the basis of research and analysis that they make on different specimens of crops and plants and hence are required to be proficient in understanding written sentences and paragraphs in work-related documents.

-Science skills: Agriculture could not be tackled unless one knows the whereabouts of science related to it.
+Science Skills: Agricultural technology could not be tackled unless one knows the whereabouts of science related to it.
 As an agricultural technician, one is required to have in-depth knowledge of the science behind agriculture and the technology related to it which is agricultural technology so that proper scientific methods and rules can be applied to solve the problem and emerge to be more efficient.

-Listening: While being on work as an agricultural technician, one should give full attention to what other people are saying, taking time to understand what point is being made, asking questions as appropriate, and not interrupting at inappropriate times.
+Listening: While being at work as an agronomist, one should give full attention to what other people are saying, taking time to understand what point is being made, asking questions as appropriate, and not interrupting at inappropriate times.

-Troubleshooting: Agricultural technicians determine causes of operating errors and decide the appropriate course of action.
+Troubleshooting: Agricultural technicians are responsible for determining the causes of operating errors and decide the appropriate course of action.